Evangelos-Karavas/ROS-SLAM-BlueRov2/README.md

       -raspicam_node
       -bluerov_ros_playground (Not needed)

-    All the commands needed are located in a .txt file inside the All_Files_Neeed directory *For more information look at the commands file provided.
+    All the commands needed are located in a .txt file inside the All_Files_For_Use directory *For more information look at the commands file provided.

     (The next 2 packages are only necessary for simulation)